fbpx

 You must attend this hearing with the other parent and proceedings will be outlined to you from there by the judge, magistrate, or family court facilitator.

-5. Prepare and notarize a parenting plan OR attend a hearing
+5. Prepare and Notarize a Parenting Plan OR Attend a Hearing

 Read Helpful Tips: The Ultimate Guide to Child Custody in Colorado

-Often, this requires the guidance of an experienced child custody lawyer who is familiar with the family law court system in Colorado.
-That will provide you with the best chance of a positive outcome in your child custody request.
+As such, any petition for custody must be comprehensive and provide strong evidence that the proposed child custody arrangement meets those best interests.
+Often, this requires the guidance of an experienced child custody lawyer familiar with Colorado’s family law court system.
+They will provide you with the best chance of a positive outcome in your child custody request.

+It is possible to file for custody without a lawyer (this is called “pro se” litigation) and this is most common where both parents file together and are in agreement.
 However, generally speaking, if you are applying for sole custody or seeking a modification of an existing court order so that you have shared parental responsibilities, this is extremely difficult without legal assistance.
+You may need to provide strong evidence of responsibility in past parenting activities or reasons why the other parent should not have equal responsibility.

 It can be especially tough to deal with an ex-partner who challenges your petition without the support of an experienced lawyer.